luiswirth/bsc-thesis/src/appendix.typ

 All the user has to do is to the small solver programs.
 For this both PETSc and SLEPc need to be installed on the system.
-We refer to the offical PETSc and SLEPc documentation on #weblink("https://petsc.org/")[petsc.org] and #weblink("https://slepc.upv.es/")[slepc.upv.es], where installation of both software suites is explained.
+We refer to the official PETSc and SLEPc documentation on #weblink("https://petsc.org/")[petsc.org] and #weblink("https://slepc.upv.es/")[slepc.upv.es], where installation of both software suites is explained.
 The steps that worked for the author are outlined in @appendix:petsc.